The Empire Builder: Current Issues, Threats, Opportunities

 Taking all this into account, one cannot help but think there is an ulterior motive with regard to long distance trains at Amtrak besides “tightening the ship” and safety.
 Amtrak indeed has safety issues, but there’s no proof that anything suggested so far by Amtrak senior management will help achieve that goal.
 With regard to the Empire Builder over the past 15 years specifically, Amtrak itself has proven that ridership will soar or fall depending on the level of service offered, and as late as 2012 acknowledged that service and capacity needed to be expanded, not reduced!
 The train remains relatively well-patronized, especially compared to other Amtrak service.
 So, it’s not even a question of ”fixing something that ain’t broke”; rather, it’s failure to act on an opportunity.
 Given the Empire Builder’s importance to isolated communities, its utility as dependable transportation during inclement weather, and that is well-positioned to serve numerous popular tourist destinations, Amtrak needs to build on what is a well-established infrastructure and ridership base.
 Adding equipment and amenities and even frequencies over some or all parts of the route would not only provide a needed and appreciated public service (which was part of Amtrak’s initial charter in 1971), but could do so without a corresponding multiplier of personnel and infrastructure costs.

-Should the Empire Builder not succumb to current and potential future immediate threats, the train will celebrate its 90th birthday in 2019, serving America’s outback and Northern Tier for parts of ten decades.
+Should the Empire Builder not succumb to current and potential future immediate threats, the train will celebrate its 90th birthday in June of 2019, serving America’s outback and Northern Tier for parts of ten decades.
 When one considers the America that the train’s namesake helped established, and Glacier National Park which was developed into the treasure it is by the railroad created by the original Empire Builder, it should be obvious that should the current forces working against long distance trains in general and the Empire Builder specifically prevail, America will not only lose a valued economic engine, but a piece of its own heritage.
 As Americans – with vested interest through taxpayer support and the power of the ballot box – we cannot allow this to happen.